 Service Host SysMain causing High Disk usage

 Service Host SysMain is also known as SuperFetch; it is a service that runs in the background and continuously checks your computer behavior to improve system performance.
 The SysMain process scans the hard disk and collects the data to determine which application you use most and which not.
-This data further used to improve the system performance by arranging the hard disk at the block level.
+This data is further used to improve the system performance by arranging the hard disk at the block level.

 Traditional Hard Disk Drive is a lot slower than the Solid State Drive.
 If your computer has Hard Disk, you should think twice before deciding to disable this service as this service improves the application load time.